-He served on the faculty at Johns Hopkins University from 1986 until 2000 where he was Professor of Psychology, Neuroscience, Biochemistry and Molecular Biology.
-He joined the faculty at OSU in the fall of 2000.
+He served on the faculty at Johns Hopkins University from 1986 until 2000 where he was Professor of Psychology, Neuroscience, Biochemistry, and Molecular Biology.
+He then served on the faculty at the Ohio State University from 2000 until 2017 where he was Distinguished Professor of Social and Behavioral Sciences, Professor of Psychology and Neuroscience, and a member of the Institute for Behavioral Medicine Research at OSU School of Medicine.
+He joined the faculty at WVU in the spring semester of 2018.
 Dr. Nelson has published over 200 research articles and several books describing studies in seasonality, behavioral endocrinology, biological rhythms, immune function, sex behavior, and aggressive behaviors.

 is Professor and Chair of Neurobiology, Physiology and Behavior and Professor of Neurology at UC Davis.
 His research is focused on understanding the functional properties of neural circuits that serve vision and the relationship between circuit activity, behavior and perception.
 He has authored over 70 publications and directed several international courses and conferences on sensory processing and thalamocortical relations.
 He is the recipient of numerous awards, including the Presidential Early Career Award for Scientists and Engineers.
 The Usrey laboratory is home to Brainmaps.org, an interactive, high-resolution digital brain atlas and virtual microscope for students, educators, and researchers.